jutge-org/jutge-vscode/README.md

 ### Development Setup

 -   Follow the installation instructions above to set up your development environment
 -   Familiarize yourself with the project structure and key components
 -   Check the GitHub issues for tasks that need assistance

 ### Coding Standards

 -   The project uses ESLint and Prettier for code formatting and linting
-- Run `npm run lint` to check your code for issues
+-   Run `bun lint` to check your code for issues
-- Run `npm run format` to auto-format code
+-   Run `bun format` to auto-format code

 ### Pull Request Process